Summarizing data using ROLLUP

 The problems analogous to mentioned above are being solved with special ROLLUP clause of SELECT statement.
 This opportunity makes the query very simple:

-group by point WITH ROLLUP;
+GROUP BY point WITH ROLLUP;

 🚫